Table of Contents

 Control Your Tempo

 Control the tempo.
 Maintain a moderate and steady tempo.
 Lower gently.
-Pause for a second at the bottom; extending the hamstrings in the background achieves more muscle fiber activation.
+Pause for a second at the bottom; a controlled lowering phase helps you feel hamstring tension and keeps your position honest.

 Breathe Correctly